 Later that evening, the fun continues at the Jazz, Blues & Throwback Party.
 We are dressed to the nines, as the band or DJ plays oldies but goodies of three music genres.
 Oh my, excitement engulfs the room as we announce the raffle winners!

-The Closing Ceremony and the Biennial Corporate Meeting brings a beautiful weekend to its climax.
+The Closing Ceremony and the Biennial Corporate Meeting bring a beautiful weekend to its climax.
 A speaker, usually from the recognized Class, is the Sunday highlight.
 For instance, Kaye Poole Myles was the keynote speaker, representing the Class of 1969 at Reunion 2019.
 Click here to read her informative, inspirational, and entertaining message.

-Nathaniel Shelton, our CFO, and our lifetime mentor reviewed our corporation’s financial position, followed by The State of the Tiger Nation message, by our President, John W. Harris.
+Nathaniel Shelton, our CFO and our lifetime mentor, reviewed our corporation’s financial position, followed by The State of the Tiger Nation message by our President, John W. Harris.
 A signature Marriott dinner served between speakers is probably the real pearl of the weekend.
 Did I mention that there is excellent food served throughout the entire weekend?

 Yet, I hope this gives you a sense of the weekend respite.
-From my perspective, it reminds you that the Reunions let us create new memories every two years that we cherish forever.
-All pictures in this edition display groups, not individuals, to relate the theme of this edition, “Though we are apart, we are always together.”
+From my perspective, it reminds you that Reunions let us create new memories every two years that we cherish forever.
+All pictures in this edition display groups, not individuals, to relate to the theme of this edition, “Though we are apart, we are always together.”